-Each organisation that operates on the railway will have their own specific safety responsibilities which they will need to manage.
+Each organisation that operates on the railway has their own specific safety responsibilities which they need to manage.
 Companies with particular defined safety duties, as written in regulations or standards, are referred to as ‘duty holders’.

-Overseeing this are a range of other bodies and organisations which companies will draw on to fulfil the business of operating the railway safely, and combined provide the leadership role on rail safety: Rail Safety and Standards Board (RSSB), Rail Accident Investigation Branch (RAIB), Office of Rail and Road (ORR) and RDG.
+Overseeing this are a range of other bodies and organisations which companies will draw on to fulfil the business of operating the railway safely, and combined provide the leadership role on rail safety: Rail Safety and Standards Board (RSSB), Rail Accident Investigation Branch (RAIB) and Office of Rail and Road (ORR).

 As part of this, rail companies are absolutely committed to tackling crime and anti-social behaviour on our trains and at stations.
 Changing the way we work will help to improve safety, ensuring our staff can focus on customers, helping with journey planning, assisting people on and off trains and preventing anti-social behaviour.